AI assistant — not human

 Operates within Office applications (Word, Excel, PowerPoint, Outlook).
 Detects sensitive information types as users create or edit content and either recommends or automatically applies a sensitivity label.

-Configure these settings in your label policy to prevent users from weakening label protection.
-These are critical for Copilot environments because a single label downgrade can expose a document to the entire organization's Copilot queries.
+Configure your label policy to prevent users from lowering label protection.
+This step is vital for Copilot environments.
+A single label downgrade can allow a document to be accessed by all Copilot queries within the organization.

 Build test documents at each sensitivity level containing identifiable content (not real data).
 Place them in a controlled SharePoint site with defined permissions.